 The average length of consumers’ travel planning journeys differ from country to country.
 Indians have the shortest travel planning journeys among all three countries, spending only 0.6 months dreaming, 0.7 months planning, and 0.8 months booking their trips.
 In fact, about 70% of Indians book their trips less than four weeks in advance.

 Once they’ve selected a destination or narrowed it down to a few possibilities, Japanese consumers are eager to start planning: At least 70% of Japanese consumers spend less than two weeks planning before making the decision to book their trips.
-But the booking stage is longer in Japan, with 50% of travelers taking over a month to pull the trigger.
+But the booking stage is longer in Japan, with 50% of travellers taking over a month to pull the trigger.
 Aussies have the longest travel planning journeys, spending 1.4 months dreaming, 1 month planning, and 2.2 months booking their trips.

 How travel brands can succeed in APAC

-The consumer behavior recorded in India, Japan, and Australia represents much of the APAC travel market.
+The consumer behaviour recorded in India, Japan, and Australia represents much of the APAC travel market.
 All three countries are home to consumers with different travel planning journeys and therefore require different marketing strategies.
 Simply being present isn’t enough — travel brands looking to successfully establish themselves or grow their presence in the region should start by using country-specific insights to make sure they’re present across the right channels, cater to consumers’ preferred mobile experiences, and reach them at the right time based on their travel planning journeys.
 Tailoring digital campaigns to meet local consumers’ growing expectations is key to succeeding as a regional or global brand in APAC.

 Google partnered with Ipsos to delve into how and why consumers choose certain service providers, platforms, and devices.
 In January 2019, offline face-to-face qualitative interviews were conducted with travel decision makers in Sydney (15 interviews) and Tokyo (15 interviews) as well as Ahmedabad, Bengaluru, and Delhi (15 interviews).
 This was followed by a quantitative phase with travel decision makers across Australia (n=1055), Japan (n=1017), and India (n=1007).
 Respondents who answered the survey were smartphone users who had bought travel services/travel products in the past three months.